-If your cat has glue on her fur, you need to counter its adhesive nature.
+If your cat has glue on its fur, you need to counter its adhesive nature.
 The easiest way to do this is with cooking oil.

-Let your oil sink in.
-Massage it throughout your cat’s fur for a couple of minutes.
-The glue will start to peel.
+Allow the oil to sink in.
+Massage it throughout your cat’s fur for a couple of minutes and the glue will start to peel.
 Brush it out with a fine-toothed comb.
-Now you can wash the oil from your pet’s fur.
+Now you can safely wash the oil from your cat’s fur.

 How to Remove Gum from Cat Fur

 Start by attempting to remove the gum by hand.
-This will only be possible when it’s hard.
-If necessary, surround the gum with ice cubes.
-This will stiffen it up.
+This will only be possible once it’s gone hard.
+If necessary, surround the gum with ice cubes as this will stiffen it up.
 Once the gum is rock solid, cut it out with scissors.
-This will save you a lot of work.

 If you’re reluctant to cut your cat’s fur, you should use oil.
-Rub this into the gum and leave for around fifteen minutes.
-You can then try to wash out the gum with soap and water.
-Gum can be stubborn, though.
-You may just end up spreading it.
+Rub this into the gum and leave for 15 minutes.
+You can then wash out the gum with soap and water.
+Gum can be stubborn, though, so may just end up spreading it.
 Cutting out the gum carefully with sharp scissors is recommended.

 How to Get Grease Out of Cat Fur

-Similar to cooking oils, your cat may find herself covered in grease.
+Similar to cooking oils, your cat may find itself covered in grease.
 The smell of food will always attract cats.
 Grease that comes from meat fat will be especially tempting.
 Your cat will find grease in the kitchen.
-If she roams outside, she may raid a trashcan.

-Grease is largely tackled with shampoo and water.
+Grease is best tackled with shampoo and water.
 It may take two attempts, but you’ll get your cat clean.
-A bigger problem will be the smell.
-The scent of grease will linger after a bath.
-This will be a potent aroma, akin to a fast-food kitchen.
+A bigger problem will be the smell as the scent of grease will linger after a bath.

 Many pet stores will stock specialist shampoos for greasy cats.
 These are designed for pets with medical issues.
-The core function is the same, though.
-They wash your cat’s fur thoroughly, stripping away layers of grease.
-Consider applying a cat-friendly perfume too.
+These wash your cat’s fur, stripping away layers of grease.

 If the smell still lingers, you should take your cat to a pet groomer.
 Groomers have access to a range of higher-end soaps and shampoos.
-It’s expensive, but they’ll soon have your pet looking and smelling fresh.

 How to Get Wax Out of Cat Fur

-If your cat has candlewax in her fur, you’ll need to ensure your cat has not been burned.
+If your cat has candlewax in its fur, then check that your cat has not been burned.
 At any sign of scorched fur, apply a cool flannel.
-Your cat may be in distress.

-Hard wax in a cat’s fur is a double-edged sword.
-On the one hand, this is likelier to burn skin.
-It is easier to remove, though.
-Pet your cat and keep her calm.
-Work your hands through her fur.
+Pet your cat and keep it calm.
+Work your hands through its fur.
 Hard wax will easily crumble between your fingers.
 Just crush everything you find.
 Use a fine-toothed comb to brush out any crumbs.

-If the wax came from a standard candle, a bath is not necessary.
-Your cat will swallow what is left while grooming.
-Small amounts of standard candlewax are safe to ingest.
-They pass through your cat’s digestive system without trouble.
+If the wax came from a standard candle, your cat will swallow what is left while grooming.
+Small amounts of standard candlewax are safe to ingest as they’ll pass through your cat’s digestive system.

 How to Get Motor Oil Out of Cat Fur

 Many cats find themselves doused in motor oil.
 Your cat may have wandered into a garage or napped under a car.
-This is a warm, but filthy, sleeping spot during the winter.
+This is a warm, but filthy, sleeping spot during the colder winter months.

 You must act quickly if you notice motor oil on your cat’s fur.
-She must not be permitted to lick this substance.
-Doing so risks a disease called hydrocarbon toxicosis.
+It must not lick this substance as it’s at risk of hydrocarbon toxicosis.